 A. Generally faculty deliver their letters within 6-8 weeks of being asked by students.
 We recommend that you begin asking your letter writers in June/July.
 Our hope is that all letters are in by September 1.

 Q. What do I do if my letter hasn't been received, I can't get in touch with my letter writer, and it is well after the 4-6 week period?

-In late August, Eileen and Caroline will regularly generate reports from ERAS and will start reminding faculty if any letters are missing.
+In late August, Eileen and Dana will regularly generate reports from ERAS and will start reminding faculty if any letters are missing.